The ultimate guide to beach driving

 The best way to do this is to let air out of your tyres.
 This increases the surface area that is touching the sand, and hence you sit ‘on top’ of the sand more.

-Some beaches are rock hard and may not need tyre deflation, whilst other beaches can get you fined if you DON’T drop your tyres down.
-For most sand, letting your tyres down to 15 – 20 PSI is a smart move.
+Some beaches are rock hard and may not need tyre deflation, whilst other beaches can get you fined if you don’t drop your tyres down.
+For most sand, letting your tyres down to 15 – 20 PSI is a smart move, but its very vehicle dependent.

 If you get into trouble you can let them down even further, but make sure you pump them up again.
 How much air you let out depends on the weight of your car and how soft the sand is.